Gerry Ryan: Television career

 Ryan hosted several series of television shows during his career.

+Ryan hosted School Around the Corner from 1990 to 1994.

 Secrets was a popular Saturday night show which was not well received by critics.
 Producer Kevin Linehan, was removed from the show to work on the Millstreet Eurovision and asked Ryan to co-present the event with Fionnuala Sweeney.
 They later met and Linehan informed Ryan that RTÉ had objected to his proposal.
 He did, however, co-present the 1994 Eurovision Song Contest alongside Cynthia Ní Mhurchú where he had the honour of introducing Riverdance as the interval act.

 He had watched Michael Flatley and Jean Butler put the act together, choreographing it and rehearsing it "fifty or sixty times" and later wrote of being offered the opportunity to invest a stake of £20,000 in the act.
 Ryan turned it down, a decision he later admitted regretting.
 Ní Mhurchú later credited Ryan with telling her to not take herself too seriously.
 After Pat Kenny decided to stop commentating on the Contest in 1999, Ryan was the favourite to succeed him as Irish Commentator.
 Although the position was fulfilled by his friend Marty Whelan.

 He described Ryantown as "the worst television experience I've ever had in my entire life", with producer Julie Parsons (who had previously worked on The Gay Byrne Hour) nearly having a nervous breakdown, according to Ryan.
 He described RTÉ as "extremely unhelpful".
 "Suggestions would arrive at our production meetings: maybe Gerry should wear a hat.
 Maybe Gerry should sit down.
 Maybe Gerry should run around more."
 Ryan unsuccessfully pleaded with RTÉ to cancel midway through the series.
 Gerry Ryan Tonight was a chat show that aired two nights per week.
 Ryan describes it as "no less traumatic" as it nearly cost him his close personal friendship with the producer Ferdia McAnna.